Cutting Edge Emergency Medicine Curriculum

 Bringing everyone – and everything – together...

 The residency leadership is committed to providing a rigorous educational environment that is both high yield and enjoyable.
 The crux of our educational experience is the weekly five-hour conference during which all residents are excused from clinical work in the ED.
 Say goodbye to traditional one hour talks and embrace shorter lectures and small group case-based learning split by class.
 This allows each lecturer to tailor their talk to the level of the learners involved.
 However, this is only a small piece of your learning.
 You will be regularly surrounded with education throughout your training in daily morning reports, monthly journal clubs, bi-monthly Simulation days, specialty track meetings and, most importantly, bedside teaching in the ED.

 We expect residents to complete the weekly reading assignment from the Tintinalli Emergency Medicine Manual - shorter and more high-yield than a traditional textbook.
 Additionally, we will assign board review questions to be completed prior to conference.
-Our three chief residents lead this first half-hour and focus on topics that are core knowledge for the written boards.
+Our three chief residents lead this first half-hour and focus on topics that are core knowledge for clinical care and the written boards.

 PGY-1 residents will get a taste of academic presentations with their pecha kucha style intern lecture.
 These lectures are short but full of high-yield pearls.
 As is true of the PGY-2 and PGY-3 lectures, each of these is reviewed by one of the APDs prior to the presentation.